Bills Introduced

 The Life at Conception Act, affirms the fundamental right to life for every human being, born and unborn.
 This landmark legislation declares that unborn children are “persons” under the 14th Amendment to the United States Constitution, allowing their right to life to be legally recognized and protected.

 “Every life is a sacred gift from God, deserving of dignity and protection from the moment of conception,” said Congressman Burlison.
-“The Life at Conception Act uses Congress’ constitutional authority to define personhood, fulfilling our moral and legal obligation to safeguard the lives of the unborn."
+“The Life at Conception Act uses Congress’s constitutional authority to define personhood, fulfilling our moral and legal obligation to safeguard the lives of the unborn."

 - H.R.335 - Repeal the NFA Act